- Children Diagnosed With Cancer: Financial and Insurance Issues

 The Affordable Care Act of 2010

 Many people are afraid they will lose their health coverage and their family’s coverage if they lose their jobs.
 Some face dollar limits on the amount of care their health plan will cover.
-The Affordable Care Act, passed in 2010, changes health care in many ways that help families with cancer.
-For instance, the new law:
+The Affordable Care Act (ACA), passed in 2010, changes health care in many ways that help families with cancer.

 - Does not allow insurance plans to stop coverage when a person gets sick